mchlol/todo/README.md

 - date: current date
 - dueDate: current date
 - priority: 4
+- id number: generated?

+View will be a row, starting with a checkbox and ending with a delete button.

-Tasks have 4 priority levels, from 1 (highest) to 4 (lowest, default).
+**Priority:** Tasks have 4 priority levels, from 1 (highest) to 4 (lowest, default).

 ## Functionality